-- Experience working in charity fundraising preferably legacy fundraising or high value relationships - Have knowledge and understanding the motivation of legacy pledgers - Experience of providing high quality bespoke stewardship to legacy supporters - The ability to provide technical and specialist advice on areas of legacy giving to internal and external audiences and liaise with legators, solicitors, executors and co-beneficiaries in order to maximise income from bequests.
+- Experience working in charity fundraising preferably legacy fundraising or high value relationships. - Experience of providing high quality bespoke stewardship to long-term supporters. - The ability to provide technical and specialist advice on areas of legacy giving to internal and external audiences and liaise with legators, solicitors, executors and co-beneficiaries in order to maximise income from bequests.